 Manure – This is a tricky one because dogs may try to eat it.
 Composting for three or four months removes much of the smell and makes it safer for pets and the garden.
 Be aware that horse manure may contain weed seeds.

-Bone Meal/Blood Meal – Bone meal and blood meal are natural products that may not harm your dog, but he or she will find the taste and smell very appealing.
+Bone Meal/Blood Meal – Bone meal and blood meal are natural products that may not harm your dog, but the taste and smell may be very appealing to them.
 Avoid both to prevent digging and rolling in the garden.